FredTrivett/supabase-auth-boilerplate/README.md

 3. A profile is automatically created for new users
 4. The dashboard shows a different welcome message for first-time users
 5. Email change requests trigger a confirmation email using custom template
+6. Admin users can access the `/admin` route, which is protected by a higher-order component or middleware that checks the user's `app_role`
+7. The `useAuth` hook provides the current user's information, including their `app_role`, and handles authentication state

 ## Email Features